-Did Salman Khan Drop Rahat Fateh Ali Khan's Song From Dabangg 3 To Avoid Backlashes?
+Did Salman Khan Drop Rahat Fateh Ali Khan's Song From Dabangg 3 To Avoid Backlash?

 Salman Khan's Dabangg 3 is one of the most anticipated releases of December 2019.
 The film is the third instalment of the Dabangg franchise and the trailer promises that it will be bigger and better.
-Amid all the anticipation, we hear that Salman Khan has decided to drop the song of singer Rahat Fateh Ali Khan from movie to avoid any kind of backlash.
+Amid all the anticipation, we hear that Salman Khan has decided to drop the song of singer Rahat Fateh Ali Khan from the movie to avoid any kind of backlash.

 A source close to the project tells Bollywood Hungama, "Dabangg films' songs have been hits and the Dabangg 3 album is no exception.
 One of the reasons why the 'Naina' songs of part 1 and 2 worked so well is because of Rahat Fateh Ali Khan's melodious voice.
 Hence, Salman Khan got him on board for the romantic track of Dabangg 3 as well."